jobizil/jobizil/README.md

 ---

-> I'm a Backend Engineer and a Teacher!
+> I'm a Backend Engineer and a Tutor!

-- 🌱 I’m currently fiddling around with NodeJs to be a better backend developer.
+- 🌱 I’m currently fiddling around with Typescript.
+I mean, life is learning😉.
 - 👯 I’m looking to collaborate with awesome and mindful developers.
 - 🖊️ I write beginner-friendly articles
 - 🥅 My Goal is to learn more and build more.